There’s no magic carpet out of Sinn Féin’s multiplying issues, other than to make some hard choices…

 When questioned by Katie Hannon on RTE’s Upfront Sinn Féin’s recently appointed head of elections Matt Carthy was asked did he not ask himself why the party’s chair of the Public Accounts Committee was not on the list of nominees?

 Carthy asserted that he assumed Stanley would be the party’s candidate up till Saturday night, even though his name was not on the list.
-Deputy Leader of the Green Party later taunted him that as director of electors he had no idea who was running.
+The Deputy Leader of the Green Party later taunted him that as director of electors he had no idea who was running.

-The problem the party now has is the secrecy with which it has bound its activity since the start of the ballot box and armalite strategy of the early 1980s is now being turned against it not only by party rivals but by those it turns against internally.
+The problem the party now that the secrecy with which it has bound its activity since the start of the ballot box and armalite strategy of the early 1980s is now being turned against it not only by party rivals but by those it turns against internally.

 Politically both are damaging.
-Many believe the McMonagle story was only triggered by rivals should watch last week’s edition of The View in which John Manley, Allison Morris and Chris Donnelly gave it to them straight.
+Those who believe the McMonagle story was only triggered by rivals should watch last week’s edition of The View in which John Manley, Allison Morris and Chris Donnelly gave it to them straight.
 Not a unionist among them.

 In the cold light of day safeguarding is an issue for nationalists as much as for the rest of the population.
 But Sinn Féin’s response (both in official outputs and its online support) that has turned the original story from politically awkward to toxic.

-Note: UPDATE: The Sinn Féin Member who sent inappropriate texts to a 17 year old is former Lord Mayor Belfast Niall Ó Donnghaile who stepped down from Seanad Éireann late last year citing health reasons.
-Former colleagues in the Seanad were unable to contact him at the time. Ó Donnghaile himself made the announcement a short time ago.